umarhassan-mitodl/6.803-spring-2019/content/pages/schedule-of-activities/spelke-explains-how-to-turn-mit-students-into-rats-fedorenko-explains-we-dont-need-language-to-think.md

 On a total of one side of one sheet of paper, using 10 pt type or larger, with standard interline spacing and margins, respond to all the following:

-Planning ahead for fall, Winston has decided to continue the tradition of "[Right Now](http://web.mit.edu/fnl/volume/254/winston.html)" speakers who talk about their recent work.
+Planning ahead for fall, Winston has decided to continue the tradition of "{{% resource_link "95535023-f692-4d70-bd26-0dcc32b4de3c" "Right Now" %}}" speakers who talk about their recent work.
 One of those speakers will be either Spelke (you are to imagine she just finished her paper) or Fedorenko.

 He supposes that the best way to decide would be to read through the two papers.
 Unfortunately, he is too busy.
 He asks you to send a recommendation via email using the following template: